uwacyber/cits1003/cits1003-project/overview.md

 In addition, you will submit a write-up report explaining step-by-step in detail how a flag is obtained.
 Marking rubrics can be found [here](https://docs.google.com/document/d/1wlSfCf2KAC-q_y_hm7Ss0brH23rOGXOoydB7ewdm8sU/edit?usp=sharing).

-You may be requested for an interview for us to clarify any misunderstandings found in your report.
-If you fail to organise a time to have an interview, you may lose marks for the questions we need clarifications.
-We will make a reasonable attempt to organise an interview session.

 Your write-up report (a single PDF file) is submitted on LMS, where you will find a report submission page.
 From LMS, you can submit multiple times until due date and only the latest submission will be graded.
 If your submission has a high similarity with that of others, we will perform a manual check and decide whether it is an academic miscondut.

 ### Duration